 #12.
 Flashman and the Dragon (Book 8)

-I was somewhat surprised when I learned that Flashman and the Dragon is often considered the worst book in the series by Fraser fanatics.
-It has everything you would expect: an affair with a Chinese empress, lies and deceit and betrayal, high adventure, and a fascinating setting.
+Flashman and the Dragon is often considered the worst book in the series by Fraser fanatics.
+This surprised me when I read it: it has an affair with a Chinese empress, lies and deceit and betrayal, high adventure, and a fascinating setting.
+What more could you want from Flashman?

-Yet it left such a small impression on me.
+Revisiting this series (and article) a decade later, this book left almost no impression on me.
+I can’t remember anything about it.
 The Empress-Dowager is a retread of much more interesting Oriental femme fatales like Lakshmibai and the Silk One, and the soldiering scenes are simpler and less imaginative than many others.
-Ultimately, Flashman and the Dragon lacks the bite of the other books in the series; it has nothing exciting that makes it stand out as anything more than a decent historical comedy-adventure novel.
-For that reason I relegate it to the spot of the "worst" book in the Flashman Papers.
+Ultimately, Flashman and the Dragon lacks the bite of the other books; it has nothing exciting that makes it stand out as anything more than a decent historical comedy-adventure novel.
+It is the only book in the series that feels “by rote.”

 #11.
 Flashman and the Tiger (Book 11)